1aeo/allium/docs/features/leaderboard/bandwidth/README.md

 ## Overview

-The bandwidth leaderboard categories ("Bandwidth Throughput Masters" and "Bandwidth Legends") calculate operator performance based on historical bandwidth data from the Onionoo API.
-This verification confirms that our calculation methodology is mathematically correct and follows Onionoo API standards.
+The bandwidth leaderboard categories ("Bandwidth Served Masters" and "Bandwidth Served Legends") calculate operator performance based on historical bandwidth data from the Onionoo API.
+This verification confirms the categories function correctly and display accurate rankings.

 ## Calculation Methodology